-Since 1979, the Iranian New Year’s celebration, Nowrooz, has been a struggle between the ayatollahs and the population.
-Nowrooz comes to us from our forefathers, thousands of years ago.
+Since 1979, the Iranian New Year’s celebration, Nowruz, has been a struggle between the ayatollahs and the population.
+Nowruz comes to us from our forefathers, thousands of years ago.
 In comparison, as far as history goes, Islam is a new phenomenon.
 However, Islam qualifies as pagan all things before itself.
 For the Islamic gangs, pre-Islamic remains have to be destroyed and forgotten.

 For the last 35 years the ayatollahs have spoiled it for us.
 The Chaharshanbeh Suri is sinful – Haram.
 In the early days of their despotism, the ayatollahs even sought to prohibit the New Year’s festivities.
 It was a psychological mistake: no one was to accept the dictate.

-We have kept our Nowrooz.
+We have kept our Nowruz.
 Its symbolism is with us but its spirit has gone.
 No more happy public displays.
-Nowrooz is now celebrated in the seclusion of our homes.
+Nowruz is now celebrated in the seclusion of our homes.

 Today, we are just goldfishes in a bowl, developing a ghetto mentality.
 We swim alongside terrifying sharks: bassijis and pasdaran.
 The starfishes are nuclear.
 How long can we survive in this bowl?